mzhalechian/mzhalechian.github.io/_pages/research.md

 ### Working Papers
 ___
-* Harmonizing Safety and Speed: An Analytical Paradigm to Enhance FDA?s Medical Device Clearance Policy with Soroush Saghafian and Omar Robles
+* Harmonizing Safety and Speed: An Analytical Paradigm to Enhance FDA's Medical Device Clearance Policy with Soroush Saghafian and Omar Robles

 * Interpretable Design of Multi-Agent Reinforcement Learning